This Dem Senator's Post About Tulsi Gabbard Resigning Was Absolutely Classless

 AP Photo/Mark Schiefelbein

-Military historian and classicist Victor Davis Hanson argued that President Trump should proceed with a planned visit to China next month for a summit with Chinese leaders, saying the trip could be used to rub in the level of influence the United States currently holds over the Chinese economy.
+Military historian and classicist Victor Davis Hanson argued that President Trump should proceed with a planned visit to China next month for a summit with Chinese leaders, saying the trip could be used to rub in the extent of the United States' current influence over the Chinese economy.

 Advertisement

-He noted that the United States currently controls a significant portion of China’s oil supply and has been able to exert indirect pressure through Operation Epic Fury, as China has urged Iran to reach a deal.
+He noted that the United States currently controls a significant portion of China’s oil supply and has been exerting indirect pressure through Operation Epic Fury, as China has urged Iran to reach a deal.

-"But should we even entertain this idea of Meeting with China in Beijing in the communist country given what we know?"
+"But should we even entertain this idea of Meeting with China in Beijing, in a communist country, given what we know?"
 Fox News' Laura Ingraham asked.
 "What are the risks of canceling that summit?"

 "I would only go to rub it in," Hanson replied.
-"I mean China has to import 11 million barrels of oil a day and it's record price it's been, and it takes 80 percent of Iranian oil.
-That's about one and a half million barrels a day it takes, and it's that's uncertain, and their proxy has been humiliated, and their proxy in Venezuela has been humiliated.
+"I mean, China has to import 11 million barrels of oil a day, and it's record price it's been, and it takes 80 percent of Iranian oil.
+That's about 1.5 million barrels a day it takes, and it's uncertain, and their proxy has been humiliated, and their proxy in Venezuela has been humiliated.
 So if Trump's gonna go over there and remind him how bad things have gone for them, it's okay, but if he's gonna go over there and think that they're at all friendly to us, it's a mistake."

 Just yesterday, President Trump said China had urged Iran to reach a deal, adding that Beijing was unhappy after the United States threatened embargoes over claims that China was helping finance Iran.